 Is it good to have a 0% coinsurance?

 Important note: Most Summary of Benefits will indicate the percentage as the coinsurance amount (e.g. "15%" indicates a 15% coinsurance).
 However, some insurance plans will have the opposite listed, meaning the amount that the insurance plan covers (e.g. they may list "70%" to indicate that the insurance company covers 70% and you owe a 30% coinsurance).
-If you notice a high percentage, be sure to check with your plan provider what this percentage means.
+If you notice a high percentage, be sure to check with your plan provider to clarify what this percentage means.

 What does it mean to have a 100% coinsurance?